cloud-gov/cg-landing/_posts/2016-02-12-logs-update.md

 title: Logging Service
 ---

-## New logging service
+## New feature: Zero-setup persistent logs

-The cloud.gov recently launched the shared logging service.
-You can access it today at https://logs.cloud.gov.

-Given the common need for extended and compliant logging, we decided to build it as a service.
-Now, every cloud.gov  application will have their logs stored automatically, zero setup required.
+Given the universal need for compliant logging, we've recently added a common logging facility to cloud.gov.
+Now, logs and events for every cloud.gov application are stored and indexed automatically, with zero setup required.

-To use it, visit https://logs.cloud.gov and use your cloud.gov credentials to log in.
-You can access both application logs and platform events, all of which will be persisted for 180 days.
+For more information about this feature, please see [our documentation about logging](https://docs.cloud.gov/apps/logs/#historic-logs:6d6e87c8985e9c9e781f22ee066f5a45).

-Now that we have a shared service for logs, the ELK service will be deprecated.
-If you are still using it, we recommend you delete the instance whenever is convenient.
+Now that cloud.gov provides platform-level logging, the ELK service we previously provided will be deprecated.
+If you are still using it, we recommend you delete the instance whenever is convenient to reduce your resource usage (and hence costs).

 If you have feedback about this service, please don't hesitate to [contact us](mailto:cloud-gov-support@gsa.gov).